curl/everything-curl/usingcurl-connections.md

 using the same software instance.

-So, by passing in a custom modified `Host:` header you can have the server respond with the contents of the site even when you didn't actually connect to that host name.
+So, by passing in a custom modified `Host:` header you can have the server respond with the contents of the site even when you did not actually connect to that host name.

 For example, you run a test instance of your main site `www.example.com` on